 Dawn | Fashionably Femme | Queer Identity in Academia and Beyond

-Welcome to Fashionably Femme.
-Fashionably Femme is a blog series featuring femmes from all nooks of the LGBTQIA community.
-These rocking folks are activists, educators, girl bosses, moms, entrepreneurs, and all sorts of amazing human beings.
-Join me as we explore femme as so much more than a label but truly a way of life.
+Welcome to Femme Features.
+Femme Features is a blog series featuring femmes from all nooks of the LGBTQIA community.
+These rocking folks are activists, educators, bosses, parents, entrepreneurs, and all sorts of amazing human beings.
+Join us as we explore femme identity as so much more than a label, but truly a way of life.
+You can check out all of our queer femme fashion, lifestyle, and activist profiles here.

 Meet Dawn, an academic and truly unique femme with an amazing sense of style.
 Bright colors are her thing and I’m loving it!
 If anybody read my post about Impostor Syndrome then you already know that I use style to defy the overall perception of queer and what queer identity looks like.
 With a similar mindset and an awesome story, Dawn is a truly wonderful person who I am proud to feature.
 Let’s read on.